 How Much Does It Cost To Join Tupperware MLM?

-However, I discovered a YouTube video which asserts that you need to buy $600 worth of products every 6 months to keep your status as a company’s representative.
+However, I stumbled upon a YouTube video that suggests you must purchase $600 worth of products every 6 months to maintain your status as a company representative.

 Is Tupperware MLM Compensation Plan Any Good?